istio/istio.io/content/docs/tasks/telemetry/logs/access-log/index.md

 Edit the `istio` configuration map:

 {{< text bash >}}
-$ kubectl edit cm istio -n istio-system
+$ helm template install/kubernetes/helm/istio --namespace=istio-system -x templates/configmap.yaml --set global.proxy.accessLogFile="/dev/stdout" | kubectl replace -f -
+configmap "istio" replaced
 {{< /text >}}

-Set the value of `accessLogFile` to `"/dev/stdout"`.

-You can choose between JSON and text by setting `accessLogEncoding` to `JSON` or `TEXT`.
+You can also choose between JSON and text by setting `accessLogEncoding` to `JSON` or `TEXT`.

 You may also want to customize the [format](https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#format-rules) of the access log by editing `accessLogFormat`.

-Save the configuration map and exit the editing mode.

 {{< tip >}}
 All three of these parameters may also be configured via [helm values](/docs/reference/config/installation-options/):